arorarohan/discord_bot_todd/README.md

 # Todd the dog: a discord bot
 Just a bot I made to mess around with, with my friends.
-Not really intended to be plug-and-play for others, but you're welcome to try.
+You can clone the repo and set it up fairly easily, allowing you to host it from the command line on any computer that can install the required software, and then start adding it to servers.
+For example, I am hosting my version of it on a raspberry pi running linux.

+Feel free to suggest changes and improvements.

 ## general requirements
 - python3